freelawproject/hr/handbook/handbook.md

 All expenses must be pre-approved.
 Pre-approved, work-related expenses less than $1,000 will be reimbursed.
 Any expenditure totaling more than $1,000—including cumulative expenses like software subscriptions—must be pre-approved by the Board of Directors and Executive Director.
 Sub-$1,000 reimbursable expenses which do not require Board approval include but are not limited to:

 * Travel between work meetings and the office.
+* Mileage incurred traveling to events via personal vehicle will be reimbursed according to the [Federal Mileage rates][mileage].
 * Travel to, from, and during conferences and events.
 * Housing and food during conferences and events.
 * Business-meeting meals and drinks.